MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 {{ Fill in the Synopsis }}

 ### [New-CMTSStepConditionQueryWmi](New-CMTSStepConditionQueryWmi.md)
-Creates a t s step condition query wmi.
+Create a WMI query condition for a task sequence step.

 ### [New-CMTSStepConditionRegistry](New-CMTSStepConditionRegistry.md)
 Creates a t s step condition registry.